 We had a bit of pvc left.
 We routed the final drain from the 2nd floor through the walls of the 3rd floor bathroom and added in venting for the 3rd floor sink.
 Then it was just a matter of popping up to the attic and joining the main stack.
 We ran out of 1.5″ PVC so it isn’t quite done 🙁 but it’t just a quick bit of work to finish this up.

-I’ve learned so much about plumbing throughout this project.
+I’ve learned so much about plumbing throughout this project with help of plumbing company in Toronto.
 It’s so much more complicated than I ever thought it would be.

 What all is left?

 - chimney wall on 3rd floor

 - wood support for corner sink in half bath